aws-observability/aws-otel-test-framework/README.md

 cd terraform/eks && terraform destroy
 ```

-### 2.3 The test i was running is the default one, how can i run my testcase?
+### 2.3 Parameters override

-Bascially, you will need to add a parameter files to orveride to default values with `-var-file=xxx.tfvars`
+Bascially, you will need to add a parameter file to overide the default values with `-var-file=xxx.tfvars`

 please check [the parameters to override](terraform/README.md)